aishwaryasen1/AishwaryaSen1.github.io/README.md

-Current version is built for desktop
+Current version is built for desktop.

-Fixes for mobile are underway
+Fixes for mobile are underway.